-Starting off with Wendy’s Secret Garden, is probably the one secret garden that you’ll be blown away by the location and one you may have heard of.
-Sat next to the famous Luna Park on the north side of the harbour, you’ll just need to walk up a few steps to find the most stunning garden (or you can park your car on Lavender Street, walk over to Clark Park and down the steps into Wendy’s).
+Situated next to the famous Luna Park in Lavender Bay, you’ll just need to walk up a few steps to find the most stunning garden.
+If you’re driving you can park your car on Lavender Street, walk over to Clark Park and down the steps into Wendy’s.

 If you have kids, they will love all the paths as it’s a great hide and seek place!
 This is also a fantastic wedding proposal place in Sydney and a wedding venue.
 I saw someone propose when I first went there, and advised a friend to do so too, which he did!